Get,

 • Lean proteins[1] like hummus, beans, lentils, meat, poultry, and eggs should contain one-quarter of the plate.

-Understanding Carbohydrates and Glycemic Index
+Understanding Glycemic Index

 Glycemic Index

-Anything over 70 is high GI foods, Items like cereals, sweets, pastries, soft drinks, and cakes are digested quickly.
+• Items like cereals, sweets, pastries, soft drinks, and cakes are digested quickly.
 These food items should be eaten in limited quantities.
 Starchy vegetables like potatoes, yams, corn, and peas should also be eaten in fewer quantities.

-Food items with 56-69 GI are moderate, and include whole grams and pulses.
-The carbs in their foods are released slowly into the bloodstream, as these foods are rich in fibre.
-It is recommended to include these food items, as it helps regulate blood sugar levels.
+• Food items with 56-69 GI are moderate and include whole grams and pulses.
+The carbs in these foods are released slowly into the bloodstream, as these foods are rich in fibre.

 When And How Much To Eat?

 Meal timing is an important part of diabetes, as this can affect the blood sugar levels.
-However, it is essential to note that meal timings vary from one person to the other, and are also affected by insulin levels and medication.
+However, it is essential to note that meal timings vary from one person to the other and are also affected by insulin levels and medication.

-Portion control is a key aspect of managing diabetes, and by doing so, blood sugar levels are regulated and a healthy body weight is maintained.
+Portion control is a key aspect of managing diabetes, and by doing so, blood sugar levels are regulated, and a healthy body weight is maintained.

 As different food items affect individuals differently, there is no one-size-fits-all strategy for diabetes.
 It is highly recommended to consult a doctor or a nutritionist for a personalised dietary plan.